 Key Learning Area Technological and Applied Studies (TAS) Course Fee \$100 Course Name Celebrating Food Diversity RoSA Subject Yes Prerequisite No Course Description 2 in year 9 or 10.
 Food habits change based of environmental factors.
-In A consumers are confronted complement our changing I explicit understanding of nu embedded in the study of F sound food habits and cont Students will undertake stu • Food in Australia • Food Equity • Food Selection and ere is no prerequisite for this course.
-You may elect to study Food Technology 1 or n year 9 or 10. bd habits change based on economic, social, cultural, technological and vironmental factors.
-In Australia, as a result of rapid technological change, assumers are confronted with an increasing array of food products designed to nplement our changing lifestyles.
-Making informed food decisions requires an olicit understanding of nutrition principles in both theory and practice, and this is bedded in the study of Food Technology.
-This is essential to the development of und food habits and contributes significantly to the wellbeing of all Australians. dents will undertake study in the following focus areas: Food in Australia Food Selection and Health NESA Link https://educationstandards.nsw.edu.au/wps/wcm/connect/19770b3b-14a0-49e0- aa37-2db13f39d506/food-technology-years-7-10-syllabus- 2019.pdf?MOD=AJPERES&CVID=
+In A consumers are confronted to complement our changing lexplicit understanding of numbedded in the study of F sound food habits and continuous process. quisite for this course.
+You may elect to study Food Technology 1 or ge based on economic, social, cultural, technological and ctors.
+In Australia, as a result of rapid technological change, infronted with an increasing array of food products designed to changing lifestyles.
+Making informed food decisions requires an ding of nutrition principles in both theory and practice, and this is study of Food Technology.
+This is essential to the development of and contributes significantly to the wellbeing of all Australians.
+Pertake study in the following focus areas: sustralia ty NESA Link https://educationstandards.nsw.edu.au/wps/wcm/connect/19770b3b-14a0-49e0- aa37-2db13f39d506/food-technology-years-7-10-syllabus- 2019.pdf?MOD=AJPERES&CVID=